Uniswap/interface/README.md

 - Storybook
 - Jest, testing-library
 - Turbo

 ## 🔥 About & Motivation

-This is a monorepo for an Expo + NextJS app ⚡️
+This is a monorepo for an Expo + NextJS app ⚡️ (forked from <https://github.com/pax-k/pax-react-native-starter/blob/main/README.md>)

 While our main objective is to develop a mobile app, now thanks to [Solito](https://solito.dev/) and [Tamagui](https://tamagui.dev/) we can target the web also.
 Just Tamagui alone brings great value due to its performance and [theme-ui](https://theme-ui.com/) styles, while Solito provides cross-platform navigation.